Credit One Bank® Platinum Visa® for Rebuilding Credit review: An expensive way to rebuild credit

 Rates and fees

-Although it doesn’t require a big security deposit, the Credit One Bank® Platinum Visa® for Rebuilding Credit is far from a low-cost card.
+Although it doesn’t require a large security deposit, the Credit One Bank® Platinum Visa® for Rebuilding Credit is far from a low-cost card.

-The biggest potential cost to consider is the annual fee: $75 for the first year, then $99 per year thereafter.
+The biggest potential cost to consider is the annual fee: $75 for the first year, then $99 per year thereafter ($8.25 per month).

-Since the rewards rate is relatively low, these fees could make it hard to pocket any cash back since you’ll need to spend at least $825 per month (or $9,900 per year) just to offset the $99 annual fee.
+Since the rewards rate is relatively low, these fees could make it hard to pocket any cash back since you’ll need to spend at least $825 per month (or $9,900 per year) just to offset the $99 annual fee with cash back rewards.

 Other rates and fees buried in the fine print could also end up costing you if you aren’t careful.